Salimer/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+- I would like to thank Microverse.
+- Original design idea by: Gregoire Vella on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>